DataCloud-project/DEP-PIPE-Pipeline-Deployment-Controller/README.md

 - A POST API that is used to parse ADA-PIPE descriptor and translate to the one that DEP-PIPE can consume.
 - A Kafka consumer that can accept ADA-PIPE descriptors and translate to the one that DEP-PIPE can consume.

+Of course everything regarding the communication between the DEP-PIPE-translator will be authenticated and authorized using the platform's authentication and authorization mechanism.

 The APIs are prune to changes until the finalization of the project, as also to support future possible functionalities.